 - Target table - the name of the target table.
 By default, if the table doesn't exist, it will be created automatically.

 - Automatically create table if it doesn't exist - if unchecked and the table doesn't exist, the job fails.

 - Automatically add missing columns - when checked, the job will check if each of the specified columns exist in the table and if one does not exist, it will add it.
 Key columns can't be automatically added to a table.

-Append (Insert only) - default behaviour.
+Append (Insert only) - default behavior.
 Data will only be appended to the target table

 Merge with existing data using Insert or Update - If the key values are found in the table, update the non-key columns provided in the flow.
 If it doesn't exist, insert new row to the table.

 Merge with existing data using Replace - Rows that exist in the table (found by their key values) are deleted, and the column data provided in the flow is inserted.

 Pre-action SQL - SQL code to execute before inserting the data into the target table.

 Post-action SQL - SQL code to execute after inserting the data into the target table.